-You can always download the latest version of DropDMG from the DropDMG Web site 16.
+You can always download the latest version of DropDMG from the DropDMG Web site.

-Questions about DropDMG may be sent to dropdmg@c-command.com17.
+Questions about DropDMG may be sent to dropdmg@c-command.com.
 We're always looking to improve DropDMG, so please feel free to send any feature requests to that address.

-To make sure that you have the latest version of DropDMG, you can use the Software Update feature or subscribe to the DropDMG News mailing list18.
-The traffic on this list is very low, only one message per new version of DropDMG.
+To make sure that you have the latest version of DropDMG, you can use the Software Update... command.